-The Florida Tropical Weavers Guild divides the state into 7 Districts, as illustrated in the map below.
-The list here is organized by District, to make it easier to find a guild near you.
+The Florida Tropical Weavers Guild divides the state into 4 Districts, as illustrated in the map below.

 The Guilds listed here all asked to be listed and this list is not a comprehensive list of all the Fiber Guilds in Florida.
 To add your guild to the list, please use the Contact Form to send your Guild’s information to us.

 You can scroll down the page or click on a District in the following list to be taken directly to the list of Guilds in that District.

 This guild was founded in 1987 and always welcomes new members.
 CBSG meets the second Saturday of each month from 10:00 – 2:00 at the Wellness Center behind Twin Cities hospital in Niceville.
 Our members come from Panama City to Pensacola.
 Contact us at email@example.com.